 1. Add the split peas to a bowl and cover with water, make sure they are well covered.
 Leave overnight, or 8 hours to soak at room temperature.

-4. To a pan, add the split peas pour over enough of the ham broth to cover, about 4 cups (1 liter).
+5. To a pan, add the split peas and pour over enough of the ham broth (or water if not using ham) to cover by about 1-inch (2.5cm), about 4 cups (1 liter).
 Bring to a boil and simmer for 1 hour.

 Nutrition Information